centria/cs-exercises-20/README.md

 #### Exercise_17

-* CrEate a program, which asks the user for two integers, and calculates their sum.
+* create a program, which asks the user for two integers, and calculates their sum.

 Remember, that the input is a string, so you have to convert it to integer!